KallaRay/hello-world/README.md

 # hello-world
-Hello World repository for Git tutorial
+Hello World.
+I am a manchester city fan and will always be.
-This is an example repository for the Git tutoial on https://www.w3schools.com
+You can check out more about the club on www.mancity.com

 This repository is built step by step in the tutorial.